Sweet Dumpling Squash: What It Is + How to Cook It

 What else can you do with this squash?

 If you’d like to boil it, you can do that too.
-Just peel it first, it is easiest to peel if you cut it into slices between the ribs.
+Just peel it first; it is easiest to peel if you cut it into slices between the ribs.
 Boil for about 15 minutes until it easily pierces with a fork.

 To cook in the Instant Pot.
 Prepare squash.
 Add trivet and one cup of water to the Instant Pot.
 Close lid.
-Turn vent to seal.
+Turn the vent to seal.
 Pressure cook on high for 5 minutes.
 Let pressure naturally release for 10 minutes.

 How to use it for sweet recipes